zhengjia/sinatra-explained/app/tutorial_2/tutorial_2.md

   end
 ```

-Let's see what an sinatra extension looks like.
+Let's see what a sinatra extension looks like.
 A sinatra extension is just a module with sinatra DSL available to it.
 I take an example from sinatra documentation.

 ```ruby
 require 'sinatra/base'